Buon Appetito: The Best Italian Restaurants in Brisbane

 Rosmarino Ristorante

-What began as a plan for an intimate wine bar, plating up perhaps a few cheese boards and some prosciutto, soon evolved into a 175sqm restaurant as the dream for Rosmarino Ristorante took shape into one of the best Italian restaurants in Brisbane.
+What began as a plan for an intimate wine bar, plating up perhaps a few cheese boards and some prosciutto, soon evolved into a 175sqm restaurant as the dream for Rosmarino Ristorante took shape.
+Naturally, the wine list is top-tier but the food is equally delicious, with the likes of culurgiones ravioli and risotto sardines dotting the menu.

 6 McLachlan Street, Fortitude Valley